AI is tepid: But are we ready for truly critical AI?

 The key to unlocking AI's potential lies in how we allow it to evolve.

-"If we keep designing models that are passive, safe, and agreeable, we’ll never see AI’s true capacity for critical thinking, analysis, or even offense-driven growth.
-And until we embrace a bit of discomfort, AI will remain in the realm of tepid tools—handy, but not transformative."
+"If we keep designing models that are passive, safe, and agreeable, we will never see AI’s capacity for serious critical analysis, challenging feedback, or offense-driven growth.
+Until we accept discomfort and deliberately cede a degree of agency—at least in the space of critique and reflection—AI will remain a convenient, if tepid, tool rather than a genuinely transformative partner."

 Want to read more from Roberto?
 He's contributed other articles to Write Wiser on this same subject.